NethServer/ns8-mail/README.md

 applying the following procedure.
 Given the DNS TXT record is be selected by `myselector`,

+1. open an interactive shell in the Rspamd running container:

+       podman exec -ti rspamd ash

 1. generate a new key, with the wanted selector:

        rspamadm dkim_keygen -s myselector -b 2048 -k /var/lib/rspamd/dkim/myselector.key > /var/lib/rspamd/dkim/myselector.txt